rajchaudar/Pygame/Readme.md

 - Press SPACE to pause the game
 - When game is over, press R to restart or Q to quit

+### Window Controls
+- Use your operating system's window controls to resize the game window
+- To enter fullscreen mode:
+  - On macOS: Click the green button in the top-left corner
+  - On Windows: Click the maximize button or drag the window to the top edge
+- In fullscreen mode, grid squares automatically become larger for better gameplay
+- The game adapts to any window size while maintaining proper proportions

 ### Game Features
 - Three difficulty levels: Easy, Medium, and Hard
 - Progressive level system with increasing speed